Eating Disorder Therapist Near Me: Baltimore Therapy Group

 Eating disorders are a group of mental health disorders characterized by an unhealthy relationship or obsession with physical appearance, body image, and food intake.
 Individuals with eating disorders may experience significant disturbances in eating patterns, such as restrictive food intake, the avoidance of large amounts of food, fasting, excessive exercise, binge-eating, or any combination of these behaviors.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is used by mental health experts to diagnose mental health conditions.
-While the DSM-5 doesn't cover every type of eating disorder, it outlines the most common types, disorder symptoms, and their diagnostic criteria:
+While the DSM-5 doesn’t cover every type of eating disorder, it outlines the most common types, disorder symptoms, and their diagnostic criteria.
+Diagnosis and treatment recommendations are based on the latest research in the field.

 Often, individuals with eating disorders will have symptoms of another mental health condition, such as obsessive-compulsive disorder (OCD), substance abuse, or a personality disorder, that requires treatment.
 Whenever possible, it’s important to identify and address all mental health issues to ensure a long-lasting recovery.